11. Filters¶

 This app even includes the C++ source code to implement and use this filter.
 The web app does not include any way to design IIR filters, which are in general much more difficult to design.

-Now we will consider one way to design an FIR filter ourselves in Python.
-While there are many approaches to designing filters, we will use the method of starting in the frequency domain and working backwards to find the impulse response.
+Now we will consider one way to design an FIR filter ourselves in Python, starting with the desired frequency domain response, and working backwards to find the impulse response.
 Ultimately that is how our filter is represented (by its taps).

 You start by creating a vector of your desired frequency response.
 Let’s design an arbitrarily shaped low-pass filter shown below: